PumaFPV/PMK/README.md

 # Puma Mechanical Keyboard
 PMK - a Full wireless HID ecosystem for split keyboards and other fun devices

-The goal is to make a suit of wireless devices such as "smart keyboard" (combined mouse and keyboard), LEDs, knobs, display, etc
+The goal is to make a suit of wireless devices such as "smart keyboard" (combined mouse and keyboard), gamepad, LEDs, knobs, display, etc
 The first step is to make a wireless split keyboard, and then we will see later...

 Currently, you can connect up to 8 (software limited) devices per dongle, each of them having up to 8 (software limited) layers.
 Layers only affect keyboards and LED.

 ## Dongle
 The dongle is "master" ESP32S2/S3, appears as HID (keyboard, mouse and joystick) and as Mass Storage device Class with config files inside.
-Maybe also store password manager....
+Maybe also store password manager later...

 <img src="/Documentation/Images/Dongle_HW00_recto.jpg" width="231" height="225"><img src="/Documentation/Images/Dongle_HW00_verso.jpg" width="255" height="195"><img src="/Documentation/Images/Dongle_HW00_PCB_bottom.jpg" width="225" height="300">